 A way of determining objectives for your learning experience can be accomplished by:

 - Conducting an informational interview with professionals in the field you are pursuing.
 It doesn't need to be more than 20 - 30 minutes

 - Speaking to a faculty advisor or mentor about your experience

-- Meeting with your career counselor at WKU Career Services Center to identify ideas, goals and objectives
+- Meeting with your career counselor at WKU Center for Career and Professional Development to identify ideas, goals and objectives

 Whichever way you choose to begin collecting ideas for learning objectives and projects, the final agreement on objectives and goals will have to be negotiated between you and your internship/co-op worksite supervisor and, possibly, your internship/co-op professor, if you are receiving course credit for the experience.